EliahKagan/palgoviz/doc/install-dev-container.md

 paste in `EliahKagan/palgoviz` (or paste in [the URL](https://github.com/EliahKagan/palgoviz)).

-You may want to use “Clone Repository in *Named* Container Volume” to help keep track of the dev container.

 #### Alternative approaches

 If you have cloned the repository and you open it in VS Code, you should see a